rocky-linux/documentation/docs/guides/security/firewalld.md

   rich rules:
 ```

-## Establised Related Rules
+## Established related rules

-Although I can find no document that specifically states this, it appears that `firewalld` handles the following `iptables` rule internally by default (if you know that this is incorrect, please correct this!):
+It appears that `firewalld` handles the following `iptables` rule internally by default:

 `iptables -A INPUT -m state --state ESTABLISHED,RELATED -j ACCEPT`

 ## Interfaces

 By default, `firewalld` will listen on all available interfaces.
-On a bare-metal server with multiple interfaces facing multiple networks, it will be necessary for you to assign an interface to a zone based on the network it faces.
+On a bare-metal server with many interfaces facing many network gateways, it will be necessary for you to assign an interface to a zone based on the network it faces.

-In our examples, we've not added any interfaces, because we are working with an LXD container for lab testing.
-We only have one interface to work with.
-Let's say that your "public" zone needs to be configured to use Ethernet port enp3s0 as this port has the public IP on it, and let's say that your "trusted" and "admin" zones are on the LAN interface, which might be enp3s1.
+Interfaces are not added in our examples, because the lab uses LXD for testing.
+In this case, you only have one interface to work with.
+Say that your "public" zone needs configuration to use Ethernet port enp3s0 as this port has the public IP on it, and say that your "trusted" and "admin" zones are on the LAN interface, which might be enp3s1.

-To assign these zones to the appropriate interface, we would use the following commands:
+To assign these zones to the appropriate interface, you use the following commands:

 ```
 firewall-cmd --zone=public --change-interface=enp3s0 --permanent